This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a small bowl, stir together softened butter, ½ teaspoon of olive oil, basil, salt, garlic powder, and pepper.
-Set the bowl aside.
+- Make the Butter Mixture: In a small bowl, mix the softened butter, ½ teaspoon of olive oil, basil, salt, garlic powder, and pepper.
+Set aside.

-- Lightly coat the opposite side of the baking sheet with about ⅛ teaspoon of olive oil and place the salmon skin side down on the oiled area.
-Spoon the softened butter mixture over the top of the salmon.
+- Arrange on the Baking Sheet: Place the asparagus on one side of a baking sheet, drizzle with ½ teaspoon of olive oil, and spread them out in a single layer.
+Lightly coat the other side of the baking sheet with olive oil and place the salmon skin-side down.
+Spoon the butter mixture over the top of the salmon.

-- Bake for 12-15 minutes, until the asparagus are tender and the salmon is cooked.
-If the asparagus needs a little more time to cook, transfer the salmon to a platter, cover, and return the baking sheet back to the oven and cook until the salmon is tender.
+- Bake: Cook for 12-15 minutes, until the asparagus is tender and the salmon flakes easily with a fork.
+If the asparagus needs more time, transfer the salmon to a plate, cover it, and return the asparagus to the oven for a few extra minutes.

-- Drizzle 1 tablespoon of lemon juice over the asparagus and salmon after baking.
+- Finish and Serve: Drizzle 1 tablespoon of lemon juice over the salmon and asparagus before serving.

 Notes

-- Customize the Salmon: Add your preferred herbs and spices to the salmon to personalize the flavor.
+- Customize the Flavor: Feel free to add your favorite herbs and spices to the salmon.

-- Avoid Overcrowding the Pan: Make sure the vegetables have enough space on the pan.
-This ensures they roast properly instead of steaming.
+- Give the Vegetables Space: Spread the asparagus out on the pan so they roast properly instead of steaming.

 Nutrition